eosasia/eos-desktop/README.md

 ## Contribute
 Building EOS Desktop takes a lot of hard work and time.
 If you want to see contribute to the development of EOS Desktop you can send EOS to account name: `eosdesktopio`.

+## Scatter Integration
+EOS Desktop uses Scatter Desktop to load your account details.
+EOS Desktop never has access to your private keys, and at this stage in development only asks for you identity.
+It does not perform any EOS network operations on your accounts.

 ## Get Started
 Clone the Repository and run `npm install` and `npm run electron-build` to start the application.
 Maximize window for best user experience.